-People tend to have their specialties, things that they’re asked to bring over and over.
-One of the most famous is a baked French toast dish, with white bread and gads of gooey, caramelized brown sugar.
+People tend to have their specialties at potlucks, things that they’re asked to bring over and over.
+One of the most famous at my bible study is a baked French toast dish, with white bread and gads of gooey, caramelized brown sugar.
 It’s a killer recipe…in a couple of ways.
+(Hint: sugar overload!)

 I try to stick to my real food sensibilities even when bringing a dish to pass, and it’s usually also important to me not to break the bank on a brunch, which can happen quickly if you go with a meat-based dish, or even a fruit salad can start to get pricey if you’re not careful.

 Whether you have a Mother’s Day brunch coming up, end-of-year gatherings like mine, or just get tapped to bring breakfast for Teacher Appreciation Week, I hope these 10 ideas get your creative kitchen juices flowing!

 RELATED: All of my Kitchen Stewardship® Breakfast Recipes.

 What can I say – Potato Salad is simply one of my favorite all-time recipes.
 It’s usually thought of as a picnic side dish, but hey – eggs, potatoes – why not breakfast?